Gillian Lind

-Gillian Lind (25 August 1904 - 25 October 1983) was a British stage, film and television actress.
+Gillian Lind (25 August 1904 – 25 October 1983) was a British stage, film and television actress.
 In 1930 she starred in Edgar Wallace's play On the Spot in the West End.
+In 1936 she was in the play Green Waters by Max Catto.
 She went on to enjoy a long career in film and television.
 Initially appearing onscreen as a female lead, she later transitioned into character roles.
 In 1957 she appeared in the BBC Dickens adaptation Nicholas Nickleby as the protagonist's mother.
-She featured on the 1964 series Ann Veronica based on a novel by H.G.
-Wells.
+She featured on the 1964 series Ann Veronica based on a novel by H. G. Wells.

 She was married to the actor Cyril Raymond.